doctrine/data-fixtures/README.md

 A loader is responsible to elect which files are going to be loaded as part of purging or importing execution.
+Loader API provides you a single method to load and make fixtures available immediately, called `load()`.
 In previous examples simple/single loaders were used to demonstrate how to consume Data Fixtures library.
 By default, this library comes with many other types of loaders.